roryp/vogella/Java.md

 ### 4.2.
 Object

-An object is an instance of a class.
+An object is an **instance** of a class.

 The object is the real element which has data and can perform actions.
 Each object is created based on the class definition.
-The class can be seen as the blueprint of an object, i.e., it describes how an object is created.
+The class can be seen as the blueprint of an object, i.e. , it describes how an object is created.

 ### 4.3.
 Package